hungovercoders-blog/datagriff/docs/_posts/2024-02-24-okr-agile-cycles/2024-02-24-okr-agile-cycles.md

 **Agenda:**

 - Ensure all zero tolerance tickets are refined and ready for the next iteration.
 - Ensure all unplanned requests are reviewed and prioritised against the OKRs.
 If they do not align with the OKRs then they are not a priority and can be removed.
 If they are a priority then they should be refined.
-- Confirm objectives and hypotheses are still in the correct order.
+- Confirm objectives and hypotheses are still in the correct order with regards to meeting team OKRs.
 - Navigate the objectives and hypotheses as a team in priority order ensuring work is closed if all work is completed.
 - Navigate the objectives and hypotheses as a team in priority order understanding what work is required to close each piece of work.
 This may mean either removing work items if now deemed less valuable or refining those that are not completed and are not yet ready to be worked on.

+**Top Tip:** Using the key results set out in objectives will make it very easy to prioritise what needs doing.

 ### Iteration Planning